syednadeembe/project_sessions/session-3/README.txt

 # understand how docker networking and scaling works from the last session and corelate
 # understand the user of docker-compose and multi-stage build wrt management and security
 cd part-1
-docker build -t myflaskapp .
+docker build -t myflaskapp -f Dockerfile.base .
 # try to create multiple replication for HA
 #( terminal-1 )
 docker run -p 9000:9000  --name myapp-1 myflaskapp